-Below are a range of frequently asked questions on Talis Aspire Digitised Content (TADC).
+Below you'll find responses to some frequently asked questions on Talis Aspire Digitised Content (TADC).
 If you have any questions not covered below, please let us know by raising a support ticket.

 Q. How do people get access to the TADC concierge?